alfmep/libujson/README.md

 *Example - Create a JSON array containing the member names of a JSON document in sorted order:*

 `ujson-tool members --json-array --sort document.json >member-names.json`

+### patch [OPTIONS] JSON_DOCUMENT [JSON_PATCH_FILE]
+Patch a JSON instance and print the result to standard output.
+If option `--pointer=...` is used, the patch definition uses this position in the input JSON document as the instance to patch, and the resulting output will also be from this position.
+If no patch file is supplied, the patch definition is read from standard input.
+Errors and failed patch operations are printed to standard error.
+Returns 0 if all patches are successfully aplied, and 1 if not.

+**Options:**

+**-q, --quiet** Don't print failed patch operations to standard error, only return 1.
+Also, if all patch operations are of type 'test', don't print the resulting JSON document to standard output.